 Today’s global and connected business world is dynamic, diverse, increasingly disrupted and facing significant political, economic, societal and environmental pressures.
 In order to respond to these conditions, organisations need to equip themselves with new ways of understanding the development and growth of business, changes in international markets, and the evolving landscape of global ethics and corporate responsibility.
-Our department brings together researchers from disciplines focused on creating new value to business and society - international business, strategy, and entrepreneurship - to examine organisational development and growth and complex global business contexts.
+The AUT Business School's International Business, Strategy and Entrepreneurship department brings together researchers from disciplines focused on creating new value to business and society - international business, strategy, and entrepreneurship - to examine organisational development and growth and complex global business contexts.

 Our research strengths are in the areas of: